MIDL-Conference/midl-website-2021/pages/author-instructions.md

 Long and short oral discussions are in groups of 3 papers.
 Authors will give a brief introduction of themselves and their work.
 Subsequently, a moderated panel discussion will take live questions and also answer questions taken during the viewing sessions.

 ### Poster Sessions (for Individual Discussion)
 Twice during prime time you will be able to connect to authors via GatherTown to discuss all the questions still open after the group discussions.
 You can walk around with your avatar and do casual live video/audio chats with people at their virtual posters.
-A poster can be a single-page PDF or a few slides and be visible to attendees throughout the conference.
-Discussions can be either individual (one-to-one) or with a group of people that dynamically gathers around the poster (just as in real live conferences).
+A poster can be a single-page PDF or a few slides (**1-3  slides landscape**) and be visible to attendees throughout the conference. **Please note that the first slide will serve as preview in Gather.Town.** Discussions can be either individual (one-to-one) or with a group of people that dynamically gathers around the poster (just as in real live conferences).

 ### Study group sessions
 Study groups consisting of PhD students and a mentor meet before ‘prime time’ to warm-up for the discussions and to collect further questions.